 Bucket List Fishing Trip

 Fishing is an incredible outdoor activity that can fulfill your dreams when visiting Florida.
 Miami is the ultimate fishing destination.
-Many don’t know that peacock bass reside and live in Florida.
+Many don’t know that peacock bass resides and live in Florida.
 Our warm climates allowed for them to thrive and for you to enjoy a bucket list fishing trip.

 Captain Kirk Osborne had the pleasure of fishing with James and his son.
 They were traveling to Florida for a vacation and wanted to get in some Florida bass fishing.
 Peacock bass were on their bucket list to catch and we made it happen.
 Miami bass fishing is incredible this time of year as the weather is still very warm and the bass are actively feeding.

 Before heading out on a cruise, James and his son explore the Miami Airport Lakes.
 This location is perfect for the traveler looking to get into the bass right off the plane.
 The weather was great on this fishing trip making for a fun day on the water.
 They caught several peacock bass with the biggest weighing in the range of 3 pounds.
 Most of their fish were between 2-3 pounds.
 A peacock bass of that size can put up a great fight.

 Captain Kirk is looking forward to fishing with James and his son again in the future!

 Just shortly after this awesome fishing trip, Captain Robert Miley adventured out with Omar and his son Abdul.
 They were traveling from Pakistan and wanted to experience something new and different while visiting.
 It was going to be a great day on the water for them catching a variety of exotic species here in Miami, FL.